-To insert the eyes you will need: The pair of glass eyes, the pair of waxed eye floss strands (should all be in the same packet) 5" long needle, needle nose pliers, awl (or sharpened chopstick), ball headed straight pins.
+To insert the eyes you will need: The pair of glass eyes, the pair of waxed eye floss strands (should all be in the same packet) 5" long needle, needlenose pliers, awl (or sharpened chopstick), ball headed straight pins.

 First, fold each length of eye floss in half.
-Be sure it is is even.
+Be sure each 1⁄2 is even.
 Now, loop end first, thread that thru the wire on each glass eye